 National Climate Assessment report on the impacts of climate change

 The United States is experiencing the impacts of climate change in every region, from fires in the west to hurricane-related flooding in the east.
-The National Climate Assessment (NCA) coordinates and integrates federal research on changes in the global environment and their implications for society.
+The National Climate Assessment (NCA) is a comprehensive and authoritative analysis of climate change impacts, risks, and responses in the United States.

 Challenge